 - Each eligible individual must be entitled to Medicare Part A (Hospital Insurance).
-Refer to "Medicare Entitlement for QI-1's" below for further information. - Countable income must not exceed 135% FPL.
+Refer to "Medicare Entitlement for QI-1's" below for further information.
+Note: The only exception to requirement or enrollment in Part A is individuals entitled to Medicare Part B-ID.
+Medicare Part B-ID, implemented January 2023 from the Consolidated Appropriations Act 2021, is solely for coverage of immunosuppressive drugs.
+Part B-ID may be awarded to individuals who lose Medicare entitlement based on end stage renal disease (ESRD) 36 months following a successful kidney transplant.
+Individuals are ineligible for Part B-ID if they have full Medicaid coverage that includes coverage for immunosuppressive drugs or other health insurance. - Countable income must not exceed 135% FPL.
 QI-1 eligibility is limited to individuals with income that exceeds 120% FPL (SLMB limit) but does not exceed 135% FPL. - There is no resource test for this group effective July 1, 1999; however, income produced by resources (interest, dividends, etc.) counts as income.
-Refer to Chapter 200, Income, at 200.02.02, Types of Income. - All other non-financial requirements of Medicaid eligibility must be met except for a DDS determination of disability for an individual under age 65 since Medicare entitlement is proof of disability.
+Refer to Chapter 200, Income, at 200.02.02, Types of Income.

+• All other non-financial requirements of Medicaid eligibility must be met except for a DDS determination of disability for an individual under age 65 since Medicare entitlement is proof of disability.